 Supervising doctoral researchers can be one of the most exciting and rewarding parts of an academic's job, but it also requires a serious commitment on the part of the supervisor.
-The graduate School is committed to supporting Director of Studies in their important role.
+The Graduate School is committed to supporting all Director of Studies and supervisory teams in their important role.

-This handbook is designed to help make your supervisor's experience as successful and rewarding as possible while ensuring the quality and consistency of the experience of our doctoral students.
-It sets out the expectations for supervisors, gives updates on the work of the Graduate School and the regulations for doctoral students, and provides links to various places where additional useful information can be found.
+This Handbook is designed to help make your supervisory experience as successful and rewarding as possible, whilst ensuring the quality and consistency of the experience of our doctoral researchers.
+It sets out the expectations for supervisors, gives updates on the work of the Graduate School and the regulations for doctoral researchers, and provides links to various places where additional useful information can be found.

-This handbook provides:
+This Handbook provides:

-- an overview of the role of the Director of Studies - information on training and development opportunities for Directors of Studies and guidance on where information useful to supervisors can be found
+- an overview of the role of the Director of Studies/supervisory teams - information on training and development opportunities for Directors of Studies and guidance on where information useful to supervisors can be found

-- an update for Director of Studies on the role and work of the Graduate School - contact details for staff involved in the running and management of our doctoral programmes - guidance on meeting a range of situations that may arise during the supervisory relationship
+- an update for Directors of Studies/supervisory teams on the role and work of the Graduate School - contact details for colleagues involved in the running and management of our doctoral programmes - guidance on responding to a range of situations that may arise during the supervisory relationship